DanielLongacre/TimedJavaScriptQuiz/README.md

 ![A user clicks through an interactive coding quiz, then enters initials to save the high score before resetting and starting over.](./Assets/Images/04-web-apis-homework-demo.gif)

+The following image is of the finished site:

 ![Actual Screenshot of finished product.](./Assets/Images/QuizScreenshot.png)

 ## Deployed Site